Map-A-Droid/MAD/README.md

 >**The IP address is the IP of your server, not your phone!**

 To login into PogoDroid, you need a token.
-You can obtain a token by sending the command `!token` to the MAD Discord Bot.
+You can obtain a token by clicking on `Get Token` in PogoDroid and sending the command `!settoken <your_token>` to the MAD Discord Bot.
 This will only work, if you're a [Patreon supporter](https://www.patreon.com/user?u=14159560) and linked your account to Discord.

 ## Launching MAD
 Make sure you're in the directory of MAD and run: